 AUSTIN STATE HOSPITAL

 AUSTIN STATE HOSPITAL.
-The Austin State Hospital was established as the State Lunatic Asylum by act of the Sixth Legislature in 1856 and began operation in May 1861 with twelve patients.
+The Austin State Hospital (ASH) was established as the State Lunatic Asylum by act of the Sixth Legislature in 1856 and began operation in May 1861 with twelve patients.
 It is the oldest hospital in Texas for the care and treatment of the mentally ill.
 Initially, asylums in Texas were operated under individual boards of five members, appointed by the governor, with each board developing its own standards.
 In 1913 the legislature placed its mental hospitals under individual boards of managers.
 In January 1920 state hospitals were placed under the Board of Control.
 The name of the Austin asylum was changed to Austin State Hospital in 1925.
 In 1949 control of the hospital was transferred to the Board for Texas State Hospitals and Special Schools.
 In 1993 it was operated by the Texas Department of Mental Health and Mental Retardation.

 In 1945 the hospital had 2,810 beds, 2,774 patients, and 360 nonmedical staff employees, and the medical staff consisted of the superintendent, assistant superintendent, nine assistant physicians, and one dentist.
 In 1940 the hospital was designated an independent school district and began providing education for school-age psychiatric patients.
-By 1961 it had a rated capacity of 2,608 patients, and service had been expanded by outreach clinics and follow-up services for furloughed and discharged patients.
+During the 1950s, the ASH segregated their admissions process by gender and race.
+The integration process occurred slowly between 1958 and 1965.
+In 1961 the hospital had a rated capacity of 2,608 patients, and service had been expanded by outreach clinics and follow-up services for furloughed and discharged patients.
 In 1964 it expanded, within its own grounds, to incorporate patients from the Texas Confederate Home.

-The Austin State Hospital had an average daily population in 1968 of 3,313, and 900 elderly patients were maintained on furlough in private facilities.
-The institution provided surgical services for residents and for persons from the Austin State School, the Travis State School,qqv and the Texas Confederate Home (before it was closed in 1967).
+The ASH had an average daily population in 1968 of 3,313, and 900 elderly patients were maintained on furlough in private facilities.
+The institution provided surgical services for residents and for persons from the Austin State School, the Travis State School and the Texas Confederate Home (before it was closed in 1967).
+In 1958, the ASH established a psychiatric residency program.
 An adult out-patient clinic was operated by the hospital, with referrals to the Travis County Mental Health and Mental Retardation Clinic and to various county community health centers around the state.
 Admissions of younger patients, alcoholic patients, and drug abusers increased in 1970, and the average daily census was 1,994.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.John G. Johnson, rev. by Jessica Riley Holmes, "AUSTIN STATE HOSPITAL," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/sba07), accessed May 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, John G. Johnson, rev. by Jessica Riley Holmes, "AUSTIN STATE HOSPITAL," accessed August 05, 2020, http://www.tshaonline.org/handbook/online/articles/sba07.